University Income Recognition and UPPS No. 03.01.05

 Review: November 1 E4Y

 01. POLICY STATEMENTS

-01.01 This policy sets forth requirements and procedures for the collection and recording of university income, as well as associated cash-handling and electronic payment procedures.
-The Finance and Support Services Division has the responsibility and authority for promulgating policies and guidelines associated with this policy, so as to safeguard the assets of the university.
-This policy applies to all university income, regardless of the method by which payment is made.
-It is also applicable to deposits for the reduction of expenditures.
+01.01 This policy sets forth requirements and procedures for the collection and recording of Texas State University income, as well as associated cash-handling and electronic payment procedures in order to safeguard the assets of the university.

-01.03 All income received, deposits, and reconciliations are subject to audit and review by the Office of Audits and Analysis, as well as the Cashiers’ Office (Treasurer’s Office).
+01.03 All income received, deposits, and reconciliations are subject to audit and review by the Office of Audits and Analysis or Student Business Services (SBS).
 These offices are also authorized to conduct cash counts without prior notice.

 02.01 University Income – may originate from a variety of sources including:

 a. state appropriations;

 b. services provided to students, faculty, staff, or the community;